-This comprehensive guide on where to stay in Athens helps you to decipher the best areas to stay within the city, and the best hotels within them.
+This comprehensive guide on where to stay in Athens helps you to decipher the best areas to stay within the city and the best hotels within them.
 There are ample hotels and accommodation options in Athens to suit every budget and taste.
-A selection of some of the most reputable options are detailed below for your consideration.
+A selection of some of the most reputable options is detailed below for your consideration.

 The Foundry, Athens